 \subsection{Functional Equations}

-Let $\chi$ be a primitive Dirichlet character mod $p$ and $f$ be a level $M$ holormorphic cusp form of weight $k$ of nebentypus $\psi$ or a level $M$ Hecke-Maass cusp form with Laplace eigen value $\frac{1}{4}+r^2$ of nebentypus $\psi$.
+Let $\chi$ be a primitive Dirichlet character mod $p$.
+Let $f$ be either a level $M$ holomorphic cusp form of weight $k$ with nebentypus $\psi$ or a level $M$ Hecke-Maass cusp form with Laplace eigenvalue $\frac{1}{4}+r^2$ of nebentypus $\psi$.
 Let